takeoutfm/takeout_app/BUILD.md

 * Use cmdline-tools to download the Android build-tools and platforms.

-These steps may be helpful:
+These steps may be helpful: (replace xyz with latest versions)

 	$ cd ~
     $ tar -Jxvf flutter_linux_xyz-stable.tar.xz